daydy225/fullstack-hy2022/part2/phonebook/README.md

 ## step 10

 Change the functionality so that if a number is added to an already existing user, the new number will replace the old number.

+## step 11

+Show a notification that lasts for a few seconds after a successful operation is executed (a person is added or a number is changed).